Karl Freiherr Michel von Tüßling: Early life

 Karl Freiherr Michel von Tüßling was born in Tüßling, Bavaria, as the second child of Alfred Freiherr Michel v.
 Tüßling (1870–1957) and Hertha Gräfin Wolffskeel v.
 Reichenberg (1877–1948).
 He grew up on the Upper Bavarian estate of Tüßling castle, which his father bought in 1905.
-After the First World War he graduated from high school (Abitur) and studied forestry in Munich at the Ludwig-Maximilians-Universität.
+After the First World War he graduated from high school (Abitur) and studied forestry at the Ludwig-Maximilians-Universität München.
 He graduated as a Diplom-Forstwirt.

 Michel von Tüßling came from a national conservative family.
 His father had served as a Major (reserve) of the Bavarian Army.
 His uncle Eberhard Wolffskeel von Reichenberg (1875–1954) served as a Major in the Imperial Army.
 As chief of staff to Fakhri Pasha, deputy commander of the Ottoman Fourth Army, he was actively involved in the Armenian genocide.
 His uncle Richard von Michel-Raulino (1864–1926) was a committed member of the German National People's Party as well as publisher and owner of the national conservative Bamberger Tagblatt newspaper.
 His older sister Freda (1905–1936) was married to the Nazi Henning von Nordeck (1895–1978), who served as a SS-Standartenführer in the staff of the Reichsleitung SS, as early as 1934.